 Plan an ultrasound after 10 weeks and 4 days of pregnancy.

 The blood for the NIPT can be taken from 11 weeks gestation.

 Send an e-mail to our assistant that you want a lab form for the NIPT.
-To make this form, we also need the signed consent form.

 State in the e-mail whether or not you want to know additional findings and if you give permission for saving and using left over material.

 Go to a laboratory where they can draw blood for NIPT.
 The nearest location is the SALT lab at our ultrasound center.
 At the lab you hand in your lab form.